NaokiHori/Pendulum/README.md

 The simulator and the surrounding interfaces are implemented in `Rust`, which are converted into `WebAssembly` for real-time executions powered by [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/).

 [All recent browsers should be supported in theory](https://webassembly.org/features/).
-The following have been checked:
+At least I have checked:

 - Chrome 120.0.6099.119
 - Safari 17.1